oplS16projects/FP1/README.md

 * (listof jsexpr?)
 * (hasheqof symbol? jsexpr?)

-My x, y, and z would be valid jsexpr, as would 'null as I havent changed jsnull's default.
+My x, y, and z would be valid jsexpr, as would `'null` as I haven't changed jsnull's default value.
 I worked out `(jsexpr?
 2.7+3i)` as a test case that should fail which worked in my tests.
 ```racket
 (jsexpr? 'null)  ;; #t
 (jsexpr?
 2.7+3i) ;; #f